D. Boral Capital Maintains NRx Pharmaceuticals (NRXP) Buy Recommendation

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 252K shares representing 1.06% ownership of the company.
 No change in the last quarter.

-VEXMX - Vanguard Extended Market Index Fund Investor Shares holds 186K shares representing 0.78% ownership of the company.
-In its prior filing, the firm reported owning 137K shares , representing an increase of 26.21%.
-The firm increased its portfolio allocation in NRXP by 93.71% over the last quarter.
+Marshall Wace, Llp holds 189K shares representing 0.80% ownership of the company.
+In its prior filing, the firm reported owning 33K shares , representing an increase of 82.35%.
+The firm increased its portfolio allocation in NRXP by 152.77% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.